How to buy Mastercard (MA) shares in Australia

 Mastercard's shares were split on a 10:1 basis on 21 January 2014.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 10 shares.
 This wouldn't directly have changed the overall worth of your Mastercard shares – just the quantity.
 However, indirectly, the new 90% lower share price could have impacted the market appetite for Mastercard shares which in turn could have impacted Mastercard's share price.

 Mastercard share price volatility

 Mastercard Incorporated, a technology company, provides transaction processing and other payment-related products and services in the United States and internationally.
 It facilitates the processing of payment transactions, including authorization, clearing, and settlement, as well as delivers related products and services.
-The company offers integrated products and services for account holders, merchants, financial institutions, businesses, governments, and other organizations, such as programs that enable issuers to provide consumers with credits to defer payments; payment products and solutions that allow its customers to access funds in deposit and other accounts; prepaid payment programs and management services; and commercial payment products and solutions.
-It also provides value-added products and services comprising cyber and intelligence products, information and analytics services, consulting services, loyalty and reward programs, processing services, and issuer and acquirer processing services.
-The company offers payment solutions and services under the MasterCard, Maestro, and Cirrus brands.
-The company was founded in 1966 and is headquartered in Purchase, New York.
+The company offers integrated products and services for account holders, merchants, financial institutions, businesses, governments, and other organizations, such as programs that enable issuers to provide consumers with credits to defer payments; payment products and solutions that allow its customers to access funds in deposit and other accounts; prepaid payment programs and management services; and commercial credit and debit payment products and solutions.
+It also provides value-added products and services comprising cyber and intelligence products, information and analytics services, consulting services, loyalty and reward programs, processing and open banking services, and issuer and acquirer processing services.
+The company offers payment solutions and services under the MasterCard, Maestro, and Cirrus.
+It has a partnership with Bilt Rewards to launch the Bilt Mastercard; and a strategic partnership with Verizon Communications Inc. Mastercard Incorporated was founded in 1966 and is headquartered in Purchase, New York.